 Tip sheet on CEA for CVA

+Disclaimer

+This version of the tip sheet has been reviewed and updated by Community Engagement and Accountability (CEA) staff in Europe and Geneva to enhance resources, tools, and contextual relevance.
+Originally, it was developed as part of the Cash in Emergencies Toolkit.

 Cash and Voucher Assistance (CVA) helps put decision making power in the hands of communities, supporting people to recover from crisis with dignity.
 This is only possible when communities themselves participate and are included in planning and decision making throughout the programme cycle.
 This tip sheet provides practical actions you can take before, during and after Cash and Voucher Assistance activities to help integrate Community Engagement and Accountability (CEA) principles, as well as Protection, Gender and Inclusion (PGI) considerations.
 The document also includes links to specific guidance and tools.

 Further guidance on CEA can be found in the RCRC Guide to Community Engagement and Accountability (2nd edition).
 The guidance is designed for National Societies who want to strengthen the way they engage with communities and is relevant for all sectors using CVA.
 The accompanying revised CEA Toolkit includes templates, checklists and detailed guidance, and an introductory E-Learning on CEA in CVA is freely available to all on the IFRC Learning Platform.